MEC's terms of reference includes the following mandates:

 Mr. Drago Kos (Slovenia)

-Chair of MEC and former Chair of the Council of Europe's Group of States against Corruption
+Former Chair of the Council of Europe's Group of States against Corruption

 Mr. Mohammad Yasin Osmani (Afghanistan)